The internet is dark and full of terrors: Theories for next week's "Game of Thrones"

 Daenerys and Jon Snow (erm, Aegon Targaryen) shared a romantic moment by that Windows screensaver-style waterfall in the season premiere.
 But their love affair could be doomed, and not just because all the main characters might get ripped to shreds by ice zombies in the Battle of Winterfell.

-Dany seemed less than thrilled this week to learn that Jon is the trueborn son of Lyanna Stark and her dead brother, Rhaegar — lineage that makes Jon her nephew, although she honestly doesn't seem too concerned about that fact.
+Dany seemed less than thrilled this week to learn that Jon is the trueborn son of her dead brother, Rhaegar, and Lyanna Stark — lineage that makes Jon her nephew, although she honestly doesn't seem too concerned about that fact.
 Dany appears more rattled by the knowledge that Jon is the rightful heir to House Targaryen with a competing and compelling claim to the Iron Throne.

 It may be the right time to paraphrase Yrigette, Jon's old wildling girlfriend: They should've stayed at that waterfall.